Home.

 Famine threatens Waldensian valleys

-The centuries of persecution were over but now the Waldenses were imperiled by scarcity of food.
-Several generations with many children had enlarged the population
+The centuries of persecution were over by the 1800's but now the Waldenses were imperiled by scarcity of food.
+The population had enlarged to the extent that it could no longer be supported by the rocky terrain.

 Courdin family leaves for Uruguay